Introduction

-To build a useful web application, you often have to do more than just display information.
-You need to allow the user to interact with that information in some way.
-In this section, we will build a simple todo applet that uses buttons and modals.
+Most useful web application must do more than just display information.
+They let the user interact with that information in some way.
+In this example, we'll build a simple Todo List applet that uses buttons and modals.

 1. Create a new applet

-Since the main.ts file represents the entry point for your applet, we'll start by adding a handler that fetches open Todos and displays them.
+represents the entry point for our applet, we'll modify its handler function to fetch open todos and display them.

 export type Todo = {